 - Calendula is not really picky and will grow in most soils.
 It can also grow in a partly shady location.

 - They bloom starting in late spring and continue until October (on the west coast).

 - You only need to plant them once, because they will either self-seed or resprout from their roots.

-- The flowers have a slightly lemony or peppery flavour.
-And the bright colours are perfect for adding a bit of sunshine to pretty much everything from salads to muffins.
+- The flowers have a slightly lemony or peppery flavor.
+And the bright colors are perfect for adding a bit of sunshine to pretty much everything from salads to muffins.

 - 1 bunch of spring greens like kale, spinach or Swiss chard

 - 1/2 yellow onion

 - 4 eggs

 - 1/4 cup of calendula petals, optional but recommended!

 - Wash and chop the spring greens, dice the onions and garlic and chop the tomatoes.